Johnny Depp's net worth: Earning from films and music and things he owns

 Johnny Depp’s salary and other earnings from movies

 The total earnings of all his movies combined come to a worldwide gross of around USD 10.6 billion.
-Because of his back-end contract clauses, or share in profits, Depp has earned millions of dollars over his actual salary from the box office performance of his movies, especially since the 2000s.
+Because of his back-end contract clauses, or share in profits, Johnny Depp has earned millions of dollars over his actual salary from the box office performance of his movies, especially since the 2000s, adding to his net worth.

 Guinness Book of Records named him the world’s highest-paid actor in 2012, with earnings of USD 75 million in the year prior.